porla/docs/docs/install/docker.md

 $ docker run -p 1337:1337 ghcr.io/porla/porla
 ```

-Next, see [the web UI section](../webui) to learn how to set up a web UI.

 ## Mounting volumes

 By default, Porla stores its data at `/var/lib/porla`.
 It is very recommended